cnsuhao/engine1/docs/Markdown/Interface.md

 ### Advancing The Simulation In Time

 Once the engine is initialized, it is ready to accept direction.
-The engine does not advance time on its own, you must explictly tell the engine to simulate a specific amount of time.
+The engine does not advance time on its own, you must explicitly tell the engine to simulate a specific amount of time.
 It is recommended to not to pull data from or provide actions to the engine during simulation.
-It is the responsibility of the end user to ensure that a multithreaded system adheres to this practice as the Pulse engine does not block I/O access during simulation.
+It is the responsibility of the end user to ensure that a multi-threaded system adheres to this practice as the Pulse engine does not block I/O access during simulation.
 There is a HowTo example that shows how to encapsulate the engine in a thread class that automatically advances time and processes actions.
-How you decide to drive the simulation is up to you, but you must explicitly advance time inorder for the models to simulate physiology.
+How you decide to drive the simulation is up to you, but you must explicitly advance time in order for the models to simulate physiology.

 @code
   //--------------------------------------------------------------------------------------------------
 	/// \brief
-	/// executes one pass through the time loop of the engine at the fixed timestep
+	/// executes one pass through the time loop of the engine at the fixed time step
 	///
 	/// Events, errors, and warning as are logged to file not errors are returned
 	/// through the API at this time.